watson-developer-cloud/conversation-connector/channels/facebook/README.md

 # Deploying a Facebook Messenger app

-### NOTICE: This software is still under development and should not be used until this notice is removed.

 You can use either of two methods to deploy your workspace to a Facebook Messenger app:

 - Use [automated deployment](#automated-deployment) if you want to quickly deploy your app by filling out a form with the required information.
 The deployment process is automated using a Bluemix DevOps toolchain.